admin-shell-io/aasx-package-explorer/src/Notes_V3.md

   -> kind of fixed (made a big warning, create AssetInfo by default, but no hard fix realized)
 * wrong default logo is loaded (PI40) -> fixed
 * CD below MLP does not work -> works
+* Bug reports from Birgit, including IndexPos for SMLs
+* for SML, disabled accelerated move up/ down

 ## Regexes